-The Deputy Country Representative is a member of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Asia Regional Team, reports to the OTI Country Representative or designee, and is based in Bishkek, Kyrgyzstan.
-This post is a family-accompanied post and does allow minor and/or adult dependents.
+The OTI Deputy Country Representative is a member of the Bureau of Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Africa Regional Team, reports to the OTI Country Representative or designee, and will be based in Bamako, Mali.
+The incumbent may have to live in temporary quarters or in a hotel for indefinite periods until the situation in Mali is stabilized.
+Incumbent must be prepared for uncertainty in regards to posting in Mali, as the situation remains volatile.

-The Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the OTI country program.
+The OTI Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the DCHA/OTI's Mali country program.